On-site kitchen inspection

 FAQ

-Common questions about pre-lease assessments
+Common questions about the on-site inspection

-What does a pre-lease assessment include?
+What does the on-site inspection include?

-How long does the on-site assessment take?
+How long does the on-site inspection take?

-Most assessments take 90 minutes to 3 hours on site depending on the size and complexity of the kitchen.
+Most inspections take 90 minutes to 3 hours on site depending on the size and complexity of the kitchen.
 Multi-stall food halls and large hotel kitchens take longer.
 The branded PDF report is delivered within 2 business days of the on-site visit.

 Who is this service for?